-- (a) If the applicant would like to remove themselves from a preferred development, the applicant must make the change through the online applicant portal. - (b) If SAHA determines that the family is not eligible for admission (see Chapter 3) at any time while the family is on the waiting list, the family will be removed from the waiting list for all preferred developments. - (c) If a family is removed from the waiting list because SAHA has determined the family is not eligible for admission, a notice will be sent to the family's address of record as well as to any alternate address provided on the initial application.
+(a) If the applicant would like to remove themselves from a preferred development, the applicant must make the change through the online applicant portal.

-- (d) The notice will state the reasons the family was removed from the waiting list and will inform the family how to request an informal hearing regarding SAHA's decision (see Chapter 14) [24 CFR 960.208(a)]. - (e) Under any of the following conditions, applicants will be removed from the waiting list for all preferred developments: - (i) The applicant has already accepted an offer of public housing from SAHA; - (ii) The applicant is currently housed in public housing as the Head of Household; - (iii) The applicant failed to respond within the 10-day period to SAHA's first-class mail correspondence to confirm their continued interest or mail correspondence is returned by the post office during an update of the waiting list; - (iv) The applicant failed to respond and attend an Early Engagement session as required for admittance into the Public Housing program; - (v) The applicant failed to respond to the eligibility letter and has not scheduled an eligibility appointment to complete the application; - (vi) The applicant failed to keep a scheduled interview or failed to respond to SAHA regarding information that is necessary to remain on the waiting list; - (vii) If information is received that the applicant is deceased; - (viii)The applicant was offered a unit at their selected "preferred development" and refused an offer without good cause; or - (ix) The applicant will be withdrawn from all Public Housing waiting lists once they have been selected from one or more preferred developments. - (f) SAHA will consider all reasonable accommodations and/or mitigating circumstances when determining to withdraw an application from the waiting list. - (g) When a family is removed from the waiting list at their request, for failure to respond to correspondence, or to schedule an interview, no informal hearing will be offered.
+- (b) If SAHA determines that the family is not eligible for admission (see Chapter 3) at any time while the family is on the waiting list, the family will be removed from the waiting list for all preferred developments. - (c) If a family is removed from the waiting list because SAHA has determined the family is not eligible for admission, a notice will be sent to the family's address of record as well as to any alternate address provided on the initial application. - (d) The notice will state the reasons the family was removed from the waiting list and will inform the family how to request an informal hearing regarding SAHA's decision (see Chapter 14) [24 CFR 960.208(a)]. - (e) Under any of the following conditions, applicants will be removed from the waiting list for all preferred developments: - (i) The applicant has already accepted an offer of public housing from SAHA; - (ii) The applicant is currently housed in public housing as the Head of Household; - (iii) The applicant failed to respond within the 10-day period to SAHA's first-class mail correspondence to confirm their continued interest or mail correspondence is returned by the post office during an update of the waiting list; - (iv) The applicant failed to respond to the eligibility letter and has not scheduled an eligibility appointment to complete the application; - (v) The applicant failed to keep a scheduled interview or failed to respond to SAHA regarding information that is necessary to remain on the waiting list; - (vi) If information is received that the applicant is deceased; - (vii) The applicant was offered a unit at their selected "preferred development" and refused an offer without good cause; or - (vii) The applicant will be withdrawn from all Public Housing waiting lists once they have been selected from one or more preferred developments. - (f) SAHA will consider all reasonable accommodations and/or mitigating circumstances when determining to withdraw an application from the waiting list. - (g) When a family is removed from the waiting list at their request, for failure to respond to correspondence, or to schedule an interview, no informal hearing will be offered.
 Failure to act on the part of the applicant prevents SAHA from making an eligibility determination.